 Fortunately, less-invasive alternatives to the traditional, very painful CO2 laser are now available.
 “Fractional” laser technology delivers light to your skin in patterns of small microbeams, basically “pixels” of laser energy similar to the pixels of the computer screen you are using.
 The very narrow beams heat the dermis in tiny columns, stimulating collagen remodeling as well as affecting the epidermis.
 Because only part of the skin is treated, the outer layer is not vaporized, and the skin is not left raw.

-At the Maryland Dermatology Laser, Skin, and Vein Institute, our board-certified dermatologists have performed research with multiple lasers to help achieve the goal of improving wrinkles, skin tone, and scarring while minimizing recovery time and side effects.
+At Maryland Dermatology Laser, Skin, and Vein, our board-certified dermatologists have performed research with multiple lasers to help achieve the goal of improving wrinkles, skin tone, and scarring while minimizing recovery time and side effects.
 They have lectured and published their results, and are nationally-known experts in the field.

 The benefits of fractional laser treatments become apparent over weeks to months after treatment.
 Typically a series of at least three to five sessions is necessary.
 Whether your schedule permits an hour, a day, or a week of redness after treatment, there is most likely a fractional laser that will improve your skin.
 You have a choice of which fractional laser treatment to have and, importantly, who will provide the treatment.

-At the Maryland Dermatology Laser, Skin, and Vein Institute, we offer exceptional choices and a comprehensive approach towards better skin.
-We can explain differences between fractional lasers and customize the approach for you.
-We have more than twenty years of laser experience that compliment our dermatological expertise and professionalism.
+At Maryland Dermatology Laser, Skin, and Vein, we offer exceptional choices and a comprehensive approach towards better skin.
+We can explain the differences between fractional lasers and customize the approach for you.
+We have more than twenty years of laser experience that complement our dermatological expertise and professionalism.

 - How fast do I want to see results?

 - How much time off does my schedule permit?

 - Am I ready to protect my skin from the sun as directed?